albeebe/service/pkg/environment/README.md

 ## Features

-- **Seamless Integration for Local and Production Environments**: In production, missing environment variables return an error, while in local environments, users are prompted for missing values and can either provide their own values or use defaults.
+- **Seamless Integration for Local and Production Environments**
+  - In production, missing environment variables return an error, while in local environments, users are prompted for missing values and can either provide their own values or use defaults.
+- **Automatic Struct Population**
-- **Automatic Struct Population**: Automatically populates a provided struct with environment variable values.
+  - Automatically populates a provided struct with environment variable values.
+- **Type Safety**
-- **Type Safety**: Supports multiple types (`bool`, `float64`, `int64`, `string`), ensuring that values are correctly typed and validated.
+  - Supports multiple types (`bool`, `float64`, `int64`, `string`), ensuring that values are correctly typed and validated.
+- **.env File Support**
-- **.env File Support**: Automatically loads environment variables from a `.env` file if available.
+  - Automatically loads environment variables from a `.env` file if available.

 ## Installation